VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 A **Seat** represents a space at a conference or access to a specific session at the conference such as a cocktail party, a tutorial, or a workshop.

+A **Registrant** is a person who interacts with the system to make Orders and to make payments for those Orders.
+A Registrant also creates the Registrations associated with an Order.

+### Conference Management User Stories

 A business customer can create new conferences and manage them.
 After a business customer creates a new conference, he can access the details of